 Firewall management is a balancing act.
 Firewalls block traffic from IP addresses of known threats, stop unauthorized access to a network, and can include advanced threat protection.
 At the same time, the firewall must allow mission-critical information through so that it doesn’t decrease productivity or lead to missed sales or partnership opportunities.
 Managed firewall services give businesses relief from the burden of configuring, updating, and monitoring their firewalls so that they work effectively.

 Managed firewall offerings make sense for businesses for several reasons.
-First, managed services providers (MSPs) that offer managed firewall services have capabilities that businesses typically don’t have.
+First, managed services providers (MSPs) that offer managed firewall services have capabilities that companies typically don’t have.
 The solution you use to manage your clients’ firewalls include centralized control and intelligent monitoring, so you can leverage technology to keep a close watch on the firewall and its performance 24/7.
-Additionally, businesses often gain stronger protection from a managed firewall at a lower cost than if their internal team devoted labor hours and IT budget to it.
+Additionally, businesses often gain more robust protection from a managed firewall at a lower cost than if their internal team devoted labor hours and IT budget to it.

 Your clients know they need cybersecurity, but they also need to maximize productivity and employee experiences.
 They’ll expect you to manage a firewall so that it doesn’t slow their teams down.
-Your clients will expect you to manage bandwidth so that harmful traffic and content stay out while user experiences are optimized.
+Your clients will expect you to control bandwidth so that harmful traffic and content stay out while user experiences are optimized.

 2Managing growing complexity

 With each system or application that your client adds, risk changes.
 You need to find a way to stay informed about the changes that your clients make to their networks and assess the risks those changes can create.
-Then, you must reconfigure the firewall so that risks are minimized, but critical traffic gets through.
+Then, you must reconfigure the firewall so that risks are minimized, and critical traffic gets through.

 One way to overcome these issues is to use an automated change management solution that plans the change, assesses risk, and validates that changes occurred as intended.